drduh/YubiKey-Guide/README.md

 Admin PIN  | `12345678`    | reset PIN, change Reset Code, add keys and owner information Reset Code | None          | reset PIN ([more information](https://forum.yubico.com/viewtopicd01c.html?p=9055#p9055))

 Determine the desired PIN values.
-They can be shorter than the GnuPG identity passphrase due to limited brute-forcing opportunities.
-The User PIN should be convenient enough to remember for every-day use.
+They can be shorter than the Certify key passphrase due to limited brute-forcing opportunities; the User PIN should be convenient enough to remember for every-day use.

 The *User PIN* must be at least 6 characters and the *Admin PIN* must be at least 8 characters.
 A maximum of 127 ASCII characters are allowed.
-See the GnuPG documentation on [Managing PINs](https://www.gnupg.org/howtos/card-howto/en/ch03s02.html) for more information.
+See [GnuPG - Managing PINs](https://www.gnupg.org/howtos/card-howto/en/ch03s02.html) for more information.

 Set PINs manually or generate them, for example a 6 digit User PIN and 8 digit Admin PIN: